Now, I don’t know about you ladies, but I’ve always wanted a smaller waist, and wanted to let you in on a little secret today…

 18 Upper and Lower Back Exercises For Women

-Below, you’ll find 18 great upper and lower back exercises that you can throw in during your next training session.
-All of these exercises are going to help work the many muscles of your back!
+Below, you’ll find 18 great upper and lower back exercises that you can add to your next training session.
+Whether you're hitting the gym or looking for back workouts for women at home, all of these exercises will work the many muscles of your back!

 Equipment: Barbell, Weight Plates